rkstarnerd/sluggable_gemille/README.md

 After installing the gem, require 'sluggable_gemille'

-For the models to which you'd like to add this functionality, include SluggableGemille.
+For the models to which you'd like to add this functionality, include SluggableGemille and specify your sluggable_column (Ex.: sluggable_column title).